 Anthony Wallace/AFP/Getty Images

 Parts of Seoul have been lit up in purple, the official color of BTS, including the Namsan Tower, the 123-story Lotte World Tower and several Han River bridges.
 South Korea's postal service even released special commemorative stamps, and Seoul's city government created an official map highlighting 13 landmarks where BTS made a mark.
+Wherever BTS left a trail, whether it's a music video location or the stars' hometown, dozens of guided tours and itineraries have popped up for fans to walk in the footsteps of the group.

 If it wasn't for BTS, Lisa Trinh, 33, and Diana Phung, 44, said they wouldn't have spent the past seven months planning their trip to South Korea from California, coincidentally timing it with the boy band's anniversary.